The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/dragonsongs-reprise-ultimate-guide.md

 ## Strength into Sanctity

 There is a short phase of uptime between the first two trio mechanics of this fight.
-If doing an

-aligned 2-minute rotation, you can just Dualcast through this whole phase and double melee combo into buffs later.
+If doing an aligned two-minute rotation, you can just Dualcast through this whole phase and double melee combo into buffs later.
 If doing Manafic rush, you have to do a full or partial melee combo (full combo recommended) to avoid overcapping during Sanctity.

 If auto boss targeting settings are enabled, you can clip your first and last Contre Sixte of this phase (i.e. use it at the start before your first Dualcasted GCD) to squeeze out an additional use, then still get a final GCD off.

-**Example of Contre Sixte clipping for a 2-minute aligned Manafication timeline (no combo):**
+**Example of Contre Sixte clipping for a two-minute aligned Manafication timeline (no combo):**

 ![](/img/rdmdsrimage2.png)